shivamsaraswat/mac_changer/README.md

 # MAC Changer
 ## Supports only Python 2 and applicable for Linux only

-**Description**: This program is used to modify the MAC Address of the desired network interface (MAC Address Changer)
+**Description**: This program is used to securely modify the MAC Address of the desired network interface (MAC Address Changer)

 **Usage**: mac_changer.py [options]